Questions About Book Publishing: How to Self Publish a Book?

 I am writing this blog post in response to several emails that I get each week.
 These emails usually start like: How do I get published?
-How to self-publish my book?
+How to self-publish a book?
 How to publish my poetry book?

 Many of you might have heard of “less is more” adage before.
-Therefore, for the sake of clarity we are also going to leave many of the tangential topics.
+Therefore, for the sake of clarity, we are also going to leave many of the tangential topics.
 I will cover them separately in other blog posts based on your comments.

 Be Confident.
 You Can Do It.

-If you areÂ seeking an external validation and confirmation of your ability to publish, I am here to tell you, yes, you can do it.
+If you are seeking external validation and confirmation of your ability to publish, I am here to tell you, yes, you can do it.
 If you are reading this blog, you have it in you.
 Eventually, you will make it.

-The How and Where
+How and Where to Publish

 Now we are going to cover all the necessary steps and expense associated with each individual step in the book production process.

 But, first thing first, you have to decide which route you want to go.
 You’ve finished your novel, a poetry book, or work of non-fiction now you need to find someone who will publish it.
 Or perhaps you want to publish it yourself.

 You Have A Choice